Question: Which is Better - Butter or Margarine?

 Answer: In terms of calories and total fat, both butter and margarine are worth around 35 calories and 4g of fat per teaspoon.
 But is one better or worse than the other?
 Let’s take a closer look.

-ButterButter, which is an animal product, is high in both saturated fat and dietary cholesterol, increasing our risk of heart disease and stroke.
+ButterButter, which is an animal product, is high in both saturated fat and dietary cholesterol.
 There is also some concern about butter containing traces of hormones and antibiotics fed to animals.
 On the plus side, butter is a good source of fat-soluble vitamins A, D, E and K.

 MargarineMargarine is made from vegetable oil, is low in saturated fat and has no dietary cholesterol.
 But because the liquid vegetable oil in stick margarine is hardened through a process called hydrogenation, it is high in trans-fatty acids.
 Trans fatty acids, or trans fats, are thought not only to raise levels of bad cholesterol, but also to lower levels of good cholesterol, the kind that offers a defense against artery-clogging fats.
 This makes trans fats worse than saturated fat.

 Light SpreadsFortunately, there are a number of light spreads and margarines on the market that are trans-fat-free.
 Some of these spreads also contain plant sterols and stanols, which actively block the absorption of cholesterol, making these spreads much healthier alternatives to regular margarine and butter.
 Because these light margarines and spreads have not been hydrogenated, they are soft and usually sold in tubs rather than sticks.